One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

 - Your client’s expectations

 - Timeframe for the products to be delivered?

-- Extent of the additional services (such as shipping) that you’ll be providing
+- The extent of the additional services (such as shipping) that you’ll be providing

 These questions can only be answered on a case-by-case basis, and you’ll need to make sure you have them answered in detail.
 That way, you can point to this quote (that you’ll have sent to your client) as a reference.